gpor0/kumuluzee-cxf-ws-example/README.md

-# kumuluzee-cxf-ws-example
+# kumuluzee-cxf-ws-sample
-Provides example of using kumuluzee with cxf webservice provider
+Provides sample of using kumuluzee with cxf webservice provider